Can Development Aid Change Attitudes Toward Refugees? Experimental Evidence from Urban Microentrepreneurs in Uganda

 Details of the Intervention

-The microenterprise program will be implemented by Young African Refugees for Integral Development (YARID).
-Founded by a Congolese refugee, they have experience implementing cash transfers and training programs, and in addition to their close connections with the refugee community in Kampala, they include Ugandans in their programs.
-The partner for data collection is the International Research Consortium (IRC).
+The microenterprise support program was implemented in Kampala by YARID.
+Founded by a Congolese refugee, YARID has experience implementing cash transfers and training programs, and in addition to their close connections with the refugee community in Kampala, they include Ugandans in their programs.
+The research team randomly assigned 1,406 Ugandan business owners to the following groups:

 Results and Policy Lessons